All about IUJ

 Each dorm has shared lounges, kitchen facilities, storage rooms, and laundry facilities.
 All facilities are open to all residents.

-The married student apartment are small 2-room facilities housing just 18 married couples (school-aged children are not allowed at the time of check in).
+The married student apartment are small 2-room facilities housing just 18 married couples (school-aged children are not allowed).
 They have a bedroom, private bath, a kitchenette, balcony, and living area.
 The units are unfurnished.
 Competition for these apartments is high and a lottery selection process for 1st year students takes place each October.

 Those with children should find housing off campus.
-IUJ is happy to introduce a landlord with affordable housing on the IUJ bus route.
+IUJ is happy to introduce landlords with affordable housing on the IUJ bus route.

 Q. What kind of housing is available Off campus?

 A. The local town of Urasa has several apartments located on the IUJ bus route or just a few minutes walk from it.
 Local real estate agents can assist in finding suitable housing.
-In general they are small units of 2-4 rooms and range in cost from 50,000-75,000yen/month.
-More housing is available 20-25 minutes from campus.
+In general they are small units of 2-4 rooms and range in cost from 40,000-75,000yen/month, plus utilities, key money, community fees, etc..

-Students are required to live on campus thier first year unless IUJ is unable to provide suitable housing.
+Students are required to live on campus their first year unless IUJ is unable to provide suitable housing.
 Usually, this means we are unable to provide housing for family members.

 Q. Do most people live on campus?

 A. Yes.
 Students are expected to live on campus as part of the IUJ experience and training.

 One of the wonderful things about IUJ is its international community.
 The rich cultural diversity provides ample learning and experiences outside of the classroom.
 Not experiencing this 24-7 international immersion would be a missed opportunity!